-The judge carrying out an investigation do not specify the requested function, but rather leaves the door open.
-The judge can request listening to all witness or undertake all action that could help the investigation.
-In this type of letter rogatory, the judicial police officers are empowered by wide authority but limited to a specific case.
+The judge carrying out an investigation does not specify the requested function but rather leaves the door open.
+The judge can request to listen to all witnesses or undertake any action that could help the investigation.
+In this type of letter rogatory, the judicial police officers are empowered with wide authority but limited to a specific case.

 Third International letters rogatory: